MiamiCentral: Original FEC station: 1896–1963

 At the insistence of the City of Miami, which had long fought to get rid of the tracks in the downtown section just north of the county courthouse, the downtown passenger terminal was demolished by November 1963.
 Although a new station was planned at the Buena Vista yard near North Miami Avenue and 36th Street (US 27), it was never built.
 The site of the old station was left as parking lots until construction of MiamiCentral began in 2014.

-When FEC ended their passenger service, this left Seaboard Coast Line Railroad (service absorbed by Amtrak in 1971) as the sole intercity rail in Miami.
+When FEC ended their passenger service, this left Seaboard Coast Line Railroad (service absorbed by Amtrak in 1971) as the sole inter-city rail in Miami.
 They operated out of the decaying Allapattah terminal at Northwest 22nd Street and Seventh Avenue (US 441) until in 1978 Amtrak moved to its current location near Hialeah.

 New station

-In March 2012, All Aboard Florida, a former subsidiary of Florida East Coast Industries that also at the time owned the Florida East Coast Railway, announced plans to connect Miami and Orlando with Higher-speed passenger rail service.
+In March 2012, All Aboard Florida, a former subsidiary of Florida East Coast Industries that also at the time owned the Florida East Coast Railway, announced plans to connect Miami and Orlando with higher-speed passenger rail service.
 In May 2014, All Aboard Florida unveiled their plans for the 9 acre site, with construction anticipated to begin in late 2014.
 The company planned to build two tracks on either side of an island platform 50 ft above street level and 3 e6sqft of transit-oriented development, with retail shops at street level and hotel rooms, housing and office space occupying towers above the station.